 Although ‘real’ books have withstood the test of time there is no reason to view e-readers as a threat to the traditional, just a complementary reading medium for those who it may suit the needs of.

+Following on from my last blogpost on gaming, I want to focus on how we can involve users in designing the game, use psychological techniques to influence behavioursand adapt to different learning styles.
 Let's start off by breaking some assumptions.
 As well as young people, games are now popular too with women, families and older people.
 Although it has a less profound impact on disadvantaged groups, gaming tends to benefit a wider range of them.
 Games technology can be used with other tools and content, used as platforms and excel at involving users to refine the games themselves.
 Through agile techniques, developers can design games much cheaper than virtual worlds.

 Now that many more groups of people use gaming and that the technology can be integrated with other tools and content, you can involve users in designing them and bring down the costs of development, not needing to rely on expensive games engines or virtual worlds.